MicrosoftDocs/visualstudio-docs/docs/data-tools/how-to-add-global-queries-to-a-tableadapter.md

 ### To add a global query to a dataset

 1. Open a dataset in the **Dataset Designer**.
-For more information, see [How to: Open a Dataset in the Dataset Designer](../Topic/How%20to:%20Open%20a%20Dataset%20in%20the%20Dataset%20Designer.md).
+For more information, see [Walkthrough: Creating a Dataset in the Dataset Designer](walkthrough-creating-a-dataset-with-the-dataset-designer.md).

 2. Drag a **Query** from the **DataSet** tab of the **Toolbox** onto an empty area of the **Dataset Designer**.

      The [Editing TableAdapters](../data-tools/editing-tableadapters.md) opens.

 3. Choose a connection for the query to use.
 You can either choose one from the list or create a new connection.
 If you create a new connection, you will have the option to save it to the application configuration file.
-For more information, see [How to: Save and Edit Connection Strings](../Topic/How%20to:%20Save%20and%20Edit%20Connection%20Strings.md).
+For more information, see [Add New Connections](add-new-connections.md).

 4. Choose whether to use SQL statements or stored procedures.